Wolves thump Clippers to end 13-game skid

 With his former tag-team partner Andrew Wiggins making his Golden State Warriors debut Saturday, Towns contributed to a victory for the first time since Nov.
 27 at San Antonio.
 Josh Okogie had 15 points for Minnesota, which won its first game since Jan.
 9 against the Portland Trail Blazers.

 Lou Williams and Montrezl Harrell added 11 points each off the bench for Los Angeles, which had 24 assists, while the Wolves had 39.
-Minnesota shot 54.7 percent from the field, while the Clippers shot 47.1 percent.
+Minnesota shot 54.7 percent overall, while the Clippers shot 47.1 percent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)